 Former Mineralogy and Geology Technician, Royal Ontario Museum

-Ian was a technician at the ROM for over35 years doing a wide variety of work in the Earth Sciences.
-In the past 20 years, he has been focused mainly on the growth of the mineralogy collection, but also of the ROM's increasingly important collection of meteorites.
-He also annoys the hell out of his former Boss and is typically grumpy and unreasonable.
+Ian was a technician at the ROM for over 35 years doing a wide variety of work in the Earth Sciences.
+In the past 20 years, he focused mainly on the growth of the mineralogy collection, but also of the ROM's increasingly important collection of meteorites.